QuantumWizard21/QuantumWizard21/README.md

  Hi, I’m @QuantumWizard21
-- 👀 I’m interested in Databases, AI, WebDesign
+- 👀 I’m interested in Databases, Game development, WebDesign
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning Svelte and godot
 - 💞️ I’m looking to collaborate on OpenSource projects
 <!---
 QuantumWizard21/QuantumWizard21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.